Cauliflower & Broccoli Mac ‘n’ Cheese from Donal Skehan. Sure to become a family favourite!

 I was sent Donal Skehan’s: Kitchen Hero, Great Food for Less by the lovely people at Harper Collins a while ago now and have really enjoyed trying out a few recipes.
-(For my book review and a chance to win one of 2 copies please click here).
+(Check out my book review here).

 Cauliflower & Broccoli Mac 'N' Cheese

 - 1 cauliflower broken into florets

 - 700 ml 1 ¼ pints cold milk

 - 50 g 2 oz butter, plus extra for greasing

 - 1 tsp wholegrain mustard

 - 200 g 7 oz Cheddar cheese, grated